LabTranslationalArchitectomics/riboWaltz/README.md

   |  ENSMUST00000000001.4  |  142  |  154  |  170  |  29  |  142  |  1206  |  12  |  -1052  |  cds  |

 Optionally, additional columns reporting the three nucleotides covered by the P-site, the A-site and the E-site are attached.
-This feature requires transcript or chromosome nucleotide sequences in FASTA format.
+This feature requires transcript or genome assembly (chromosome) nucleotide sequences in FASTA format.
 Alternatively, a BSGenome data package can be used for sequence retrieval.
-Nucleotide sequences of a genome assembly and BSGenome data package must be coupled with a GTF/GFF file or a TxDb object providing genomic annotations.
+Nucleotide sequences of genome assemblies (chromosome sequences) and BSGenome data packages must be coupled with a GTF/GFF file or a TxDb object providing genomic annotations.
 For further details please refer to the documentation of `psite_info` running ?psite_info.

  Nucleotide sequences covered by the P-site, A-site or the E-site are required for performing further analyses such as to compute the number of in-frame P-sites, the percentage of P-sites falling in the three transcript regions, verify the trinucleotide periodicity of the reads along the coding sequence and generate metaplots, as discussed in the next sections.